The Future of Commercial Corridors and Centers: Land Use Code Updates

 Para una versión en español de esta página, toque o haga clic en el botón en la parte superior derecha para seleccionar un idioma.

-The City of Fort Collins is undertaking Phase 2 of its Land Use Code update.
-This phase is part of the larger effort to modernize the City's Land Use Code, which governs how land is used and developed in our community.
+The City of Fort Collins is working on improving future development outcomes within the city’s commercial corridors and centers.
+One of the intended outcomes is removing barriers to the creation of vibrant, resilient commercial areas that support local businesses and are adaptable to future community needs.
+This work is part of the larger effort to modernize the City's Land Use Code(External link), which governs how land is used and developed in our community.

 • To create a more intuitive, easy-to-use Land Use Code